subtotechnoblade/Optimizers/README.md

 ## Best Performing

-Uses grokfast along with orthograd and muon to produce the fastest converging model.
+Uses orthograd with muon to produce the fastest converging model.
-Firstly, the gradients are orthogonalized to the weights, then the slow moving parts are amplified.
-Finally, this gradient is passed to muon.
+Firstly, the gradients are orthogonalized to the weights and then passed to muon.

 **Example Usage**